vuetifyjs/vuetify/packages/docs/src/pages/en/features/theme.md

 ### Example

 Use the `v-theme-provider` to manually overwrite all children component's current theme **(light/dark)**.
 In the following example, the root `v-card` is explicitly set to `dark` with 2 children lists.
-The first one inherits from the parent `v-card` while the second is explicity set to match the **root** Vuetify theme.
+The first one inherits from the parent `v-card` while the second is explicitly set to match the **root** Vuetify theme.

 <example file="theme/misc-provider" />